rancher/rancher-docs/docs/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 - Watches for resource changes in the downstream cluster
 - Brings the current state of the downstream cluster to the desired state
 -  Configures access control policies to clusters and projects
--  Provisions clusters by calling the required Docker machine drivers and Kubernetes engines, such as RKE and GKE
+-  Provisions clusters by calling the required Docker machine drivers and Kubernetes engines, such as GKE

 By default, to enable Rancher to communicate with a downstream cluster, the cluster controller connects to the cluster agent.
 If the cluster agent is not available, the cluster controller can connect to a [node agent](#3-node-agents) instead.